hymkor/sqlbless/README.md

     - Submit by [Enter] and insert a new line by [Ctrl]-[Enter]
 - `-debug`
     - Print type-information in the header of `SELECT` and `EDIT`
+- `-spool filename`
+    - Spool to filename from startup
 - `-help`
     - Help